hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 There are legacy OpenStack Object Store APIs that used TempAuth or Swauth as their identity server.
 The HP Cloud Identity Service offers a compatible interface.
 You use your username, password and tenant Id as shown in the following example.
 This example uses curl.
-The X-Storage-Url response header contains the HP Cloud Object Storage endpoint (including your account) and the X-Auth-Token reponse header contains your authentication token.
+The X-Storage-Url response header contains the HP Cloud Object Storage endpoint (including your account) and the X-Auth-Token response header contains your authentication token.

     curl -i https://region-a.geo-1.identity.hpcloudsvc.com:35357/auth/v1.0/ -X GET -H 'x-auth-user: 12345678912345:sally' -H 'x-auth-key: MyPassword'